Looking up to Cramalt Craig and Dùn Law from Cramalt Burn

 Navigation for the remainder of the route is fairly straightforward, even in mist or white-out, tracing a fence-line all the way !

-On Dollar Law, about-turn and trace your route back to the top of the estate track.
-Continue following the fence-line southwards to Dun Law, after which there is a shallow drop, before a climb up Cramalt Craig .
+On Dollar Law, about-turn and trace your route back over Fifescar Know to the top of the estate track.
+Continue following the fence-line southwards to Dùn Law, after which there is a shallow drop, before a climb up Cramalt Craig .
 Cramalt Craig's summit is marked by a small cairn close to a turn in the fenceline.

-Still keeping close to the fence-line, lose a height of just under 150m to reach the bealach between Cramalt Craig and Broad Law, crossing a fenceline running north-south on the way.
-If the drop had been just a few metres more, Cramalt Craig could have been classified a 'Corbett' !
+Still keeping close to the fence-line, lose a height of just under 150m while traversing Middle Hill to reach the bealach between Cramalt Craig and Broad Law, crossing a fenceline running north-south on the way.
+If the drop had been just a few metres more, Cramalt Craig might have been classified a 'Corbett' rather than just a 'Donald' !

 Broad Law summit beacon with Culter Fell beyond